 ‘Forty years after she enchanted film-goers as Titty in Swallows and Amazons, Sophie Neville has found a new audience with an ebook telling behind-the-scenes secrets…’ – The Daily Mail

 “I could not put it down! …I think the maps are brilliant, right in character….IT’S LOVELY!!!” – Roger Wardale, biographer of Arthur Ransome

 “A “treasure trunk” of insights into the making of the film.” – Arthur Ransome Trust

-“I enjoyed the book so much, I read it twice!” – Peter Wright Chairman of The Arthur Ransome Society Literary Weekend.
+“I enjoyed the book so much, I read it twice!” – Peter Wright, Chairman of The Arthur Ransome Society

 “You write so well and have so much covered.
 I really really laugh reading this!
 The missionary bit is superb.
 Moving.
 Quietly so.” – Suzanna Hamilton, (Susan in SWALLOWS & AMAZONS (1974))

-When Sophie falls ill on the set of a television drama she finds herself forced to take stock of her life.
-It sounds like a novel.
-But it isn’t.
-Suspecting Chronic Fatigue Syndrome, Sophie’s doctor at the BBC prescribes an extraordinary treatment: write a diary.
-So, armed with watercolours and with the support of her family in rural Gloucestershire, she sets out to record a spiritual journey, which proves at times funny, poignant and uplifting.
+When Sophie collapses on the set of a television drama, she is forced to take stock of her life.
+Suspecting Chronic Fatigue Syndrome, the BBC doctor prescribes an unusual treatment: “Keep a diary.”
+So, armed with watercolours and with the support of her family in rural Gloucestershire, she sets out to record a spiritual journey that proves poignant, humorous and up-lifting.

-Funnily Enough was serialised in the national magazine iBelieve as a double-page feature for 11 months #1 in Humour on Kindle UK sales. #2 in free Kindle UK sales – all categories.
+Funnily Enough was serialised in the national magazine iBelieve as a double-page feature for 11 months.
+It reached #1 in Humour on Kindle UK sales. #2 in free Kindle UK sales – all categories.